Utilizing the PCRX to Address Capacitance Issues During CIS Testing

 The waveforms shown here were from a dry desert environment in the US southwest.
 The electrically continuous pipeline segment with the decouplers was 32 miles long, 24” diameter, with good quality FBE coating.
 A total of 8 existing PCR decouplers on this segment were evaluated for capacitive effects, producing the graphs shown, as they were compared to PCRX operation.
 Accurate results with the PCRX were achieved within 0.5 seconds, as seen above.

 Dairyland has provided a valuable new tool to the cathodic protection industry with the introduction of the PCRX.
 Able to respond quickly to cycling current sources, the PCRX allows efficient close interval surveys to occur, while retaining all CP isolation and over-voltage protection safety functions needed for pipeline operations.
 Adding to the complete line of Dairyland isolation and grounding technologies, the PCRX achieves substantial new improvements sought by the industry for years.

 Interested in learning more?
-Download our .pdf paper for an in depth analysis of the PCRX’s performance.
+Download the full paper using the link to the right for an in-depth analysis of the PCRX’s performance.